voidware/trek14/readme.md

 Tactical combat is the crux of the game and the proving grounds of the competent captain.

 _Kirk's tip:_
-> If you've got a 4P (like me), the ship's operational levels are displayed in the right sidebar.
-Otherwise use the "D" command from the menu to display a damage report and your current score.
+> If you've got a Model 4 (like me), the ship's operational levels are displayed in the right sidebar.
+Otherwise use the "D" command from the main menu to display a damage report and your current score.

 ## Ship's Computer